Targeted free energy estimation via learned mappings: Results

 Next, we probe the overlap resulting from our learned mapping.
 In Fig.~\ref{fig:df}a we plot the distributions of learned work values for the forward and reverse directions compared against their unmapped counterparts for which the mapping is the identity.
 These distributions are typically unimodal~\cite{cchipot07:molsim} and satisfy the inequalities ${-\mathbb E}_B[\Phi_R] \leq \Delta F \leq {\mathbb E}_{A}[\Phi_F]$ for any invertible mapping.
 The free energy difference $\Delta F$ corresponds precisely to the point of intersection of the forward and reverse distributions.
 Both of these facts are a consequence of the fluctuation theorem [Eq.~(\ref{eq:ft})].
 Intuitively, it is clear then that an effective mapping should increase the overlap between the distributions to facilitate locating the intersection.
 This is precisely the enhancement we observe for the mapped work values.
 The two modes are shifted towards each other and share a significantly larger overlap than the unmapped distributions.
 We also see that the mapping strongly reduces the variance of the distributions.
 In fact, with a perfect mapping we would expect the forward and reverse distributions to collapse onto a single delta distribution located at $\Delta F$.

 We now turn to the statistical convergence of the free energy estimates.
-In Figure~\ref{fig:df}b we plot a running average of the estimate as a function of the number of evaluated samples per stage.
+In Fig.~\ref{fig:df}b we plot a running average of the estimate as a function of the number of evaluated samples per stage.
 The solid lines report averages of the estimate over the independent runs, and shaded regions represent one standard deviation of the runs.
-To test the correctness of our implementation, we first compare our estimates against a converged multistage MBAR estimator which employed $15$ stages and $7.5\times$ more samples in total.
+We first validate the correctness of our method against a converged MBAR estimator.
+Here MBAR employed $15$ stages and thus $7.5$ times more samples in total.
 From the figure we see that the variation of our estimate overlaps nicely with the MBAR error estimates.
-When comparing to the baseline BAR estimator, we see in Fig.~\ref{fig:df}b clear variance reduction of LBAR across a wide range of evaluated sample sizes.
-The full-batch LBAR standard deviation we observe is approximately $18\%$ of that reported by BAR\@.
+We next compare the efficiency of our method against the baseline BAR estimator, where we see in Fig.~\ref{fig:df}b clear variance reduction of LBAR across a wide range of evaluated sample sizes.
+The full-batch LBAR standard deviation we observe is approximately $19\%$ of that reported by BAR\@.
 Moreover, training and evaluation of the model occurred on the same dataset, demonstrating that an effective mapping can be learned in a \textit{data-efficient} manner.
 This is an important practical consideration but not at all obvious a priori.
 We could, in principle, even combine samples from the training and test datasets for estimation of $\Delta F$ but have used the test set only to detect overfitting.